 Did you or do you have a mentor and how did they inspire you?

 For life in general, it was and always will be my Mum.
 She’s the reason I am who I am today.
 With regards to design, I’ve never had one consistent mentor, but looking back there have been a number of people over the years including family, friends, and great people I’ve worked with, whether I’ve worked alongside them or for them.
-A huge rock for me now of course, is Dan.
-The man just knows too much.
-I honestly don’t know how he stores it all!

 Are your family and friends supportive of what you do and who has encouraged you the most along your creative path?